MacLemon/CongressChecklist/README.md

 		- USB-Lightning (one each)
 	- Most Android phones
 		- USB-micro USB cable
+- A portable battery pack so you can charge on the go.
+(And the necessary cable to recharge that battery pack overnight.)
 - WiFi Router/Firewall (to connect to the hotel Wifi/Network)
 - Photo camera
 	- batteries